mattoverby/mesh-data/README.md

 # Mesh Data

-An organized collection of meshes used as a test bed for computer graphics research.
+A personal collection of meshes used as a test bed for computer graphics research.

 Please see the subdirectory readmes for original citations if this data is used.